DarkHeros09/ShopX_by_Afzal/README.md

 # ShopX

-Base on CodeX code by Afzal.
+Based on CodeX code by Afzal.

 ## Getting Started